Last updated on March 5, 2026

 Arcane Lighthouse | Illustration by Igor Kieryluk

-The difference between hexproof and shroud is pretty straightforward: Your permanents with hexproof can't be targeted by your opponents, while your permanents with shroud can't be targetted by anybody (including you!).
+The difference between hexproof and shroud is pretty straightforward: Your permanents with hexproof can't be targeted by your opponents, while your permanents with shroud can't be targeted by anybody (including you!)

 As noted, there's exactly one difference between shroud and hexproof: whether or not you can target your own permanent.